Cardlink-SA/cardlink-payment-gateway-woocommerce/README.txt

 == Changelog ==

+= 1.0.5 =
+* Bugfix: Fix compatibility issues with Payment Plugins for Stripe WooCommerce and Payment Plugins for PayPal WooCommerce plugins
 = 1.0.4 =
 * Bugfix: Check if WooCommerce is installed and activated before initialize plugin functionality = 1.0.3 =